joerg-holland/coding-challenge/README.md

 22. Document the app component.
 23. Stop development and review the work.
 24. Fix output of price in app and screenshot.
-25. Add (Code) Quality section in readme.
+25. Add (Code) Quality section in the readme file.
+26. Add Further Steps section and adapt Assumptions section in the readme file.

 ---